 Putting your bins out

-- Please wash your hands BEFORE & AFTER putting your bins out, or wear gloves.
+- Wash your hands BEFORE & AFTER putting your bins out, or wear gloves.

-- If you have bulky items, DIY waste etc, you are now able to take them to the local Recycling Centres.
+- If you have bulky items, DIY waste, etc., you are able to take them to the local Recycling Centres.
 Do not put any recycling in your rubbish bin.

 Our latest waste and recycling updates:

-Rubbish, recycling and garden waste is being collected as normal.
+- Rubbish, recycling and garden waste are being collected as normal.
 Please continue to put out your waste after 6pm on the evening before your usual collection day, but before 6am on the day itself.

-Devon County Council’s Recycling Centres have been reopened.
+- Devon County Council’s Recycling Centres are open.